This is the EIB Network, where we serve humanity simply by showing up.

 We have to win in this small battle if we're going to win the big battles that lie ahead.

-His remarks come as the Senate prepares to vote on the budget bill passed by the House Republicans and another put forward by Dingy Harry.
+His remarks come as the Senate prepares to vote on the budget bill passed by the House Republicans and another put forward by Dingy Harry, neither of which is expected to pass.

-A poll released Wednesday by Bloomberg News found that 77% of Americans would like to see a bipartisan budget deal that uh averts a government shutdown.
+And as many people on both sides of the aisle begin to look for compromise, a poll released Wednesday by Bloomberg News found that 77% of Americans would like to see a bipartisan budget deal that averts a government shutdown.

-And but also that if there is a shutdown, it's the Republicans who profit from it politically, not the Democrats.
+But also that if there is a shutdown, it's the Republicans who profit from it politically, not the Democrats.

-Bill O'Reilly on GOP 2012 lineup.
+From our old buddies at Mediaite, Bill O'Reilly on GOP 2012 lineup.

 If I'm Obama, I'm not quaking over there.

-O'Reilly had Charles Crauthammer on last night.
+O'Reilly had Charles Krauthammer on last night.

-They discussed George Wills column yesterday.
+They discussed George Will's column yesterday.

 George Will's column yesterday claimed there are really only five serious Republican candidates for president in 2012.

-Crowdhammer agreed with Will on those five, which prompted O'Reilly to say, Well, if I'm Obama, I'm not quaking over there.
+Krauthammer agreed with Will on those five, which prompted O'Reilly to say, well, if I'm Obama, I'm not quaking over there if it's one of those five.

 O'Reilly was surprised that Newt Gingrich didn't make the list.